7 ways breastfeeding benefits you and your baby

 Whether you’re about to have your first baby or your fourth, you’re faced with the decision of whether to breastfeed or formula feed your baby.

-Here are some benefits for baby and mom:
+Here are some benefits of breastfeeding:

 1. Reduce the risk of SIDS